Joey Salceda: "Father of the Free College Tuition Law"

 Salceda, as principal author and the first to file a House version in the 17th Congress, also defended the Free College Tuition law from its critics in Cabinet, who sought its veto.
 The law was patterned after Salceda's aggressive college assistance program called Albay Higher Education Contribution Scheme (AHECS), which Senate sponsor Bam Aquino credited as the "model that [congressmen] were trying to espouse in Congress," adding that Salceda, as governor, "was able to drop the poverty incidence rate."
 For this, he was awarded a citation by the Commission on Higher Education, which called him the "Father of the Free College Tuition Law."

 Chairman of the Ways and Means Committee

-In his second term, Salceda was elected as Chairman of the House Committee on Ways and Means, the tax committee of the House of Representatives, and was reelected to head the committee in 2022.
+In his second term, Salceda was elected chairman of the House Committee on Ways and Means, and was reelected to head the committee in 2022.

-As Chairman of the House's tax committee, Salceda led the enactment of the Comprehensive Tax Reform Program, which was an overhaul of the National Internal Revenue Code.
+As committee chairman, Salceda led the enactment of the Comprehensive Tax Reform Program, which was an overhaul of the National Internal Revenue Code.
 This included the lowering of personal and corporate income taxes, the reduction in donor's and estate taxes, the cut in the stock transaction tax, and the introduction of higher excise taxes on alcohol, tobacco, and vapor products.